-The study of rates of chemical processes.
+The study of rates and steps in mechanisms of chemical processes.

 0